Kazmirchuk/nats-tcl/API.md

 TclOO destructor.
 Flushes pending data and closes the TCP socket.

 ### objectName jet_stream
-Returns `jetStreamObjectName` object to deal with [JetStreams](https://docs.nats.io/jetstream/jetstream).
+Returns `jetStreamObject` object to work with [JetStreams](https://docs.nats.io/jetstream/jetstream).

-### jetStreamObjectName consume stream consumer ?-timeout ms? ?-callback cmdPrefix?
+### jetStreamObject consume stream consumer ?-timeout ms? ?-callback cmdPrefix?
-Consume message from [consumer](https://docs.nats.io/jetstream/concepts/consumers) named `consumer` defined on [stream](https://docs.nats.io/jetstream/concepts/streams) `stream`.
-Similarly to `request` method:
+Consume a message from a [consumer](https://docs.nats.io/jetstream/concepts/consumers) defined on a [stream](https://docs.nats.io/jetstream/concepts/streams) `stream`.
+Similarly to the `request` method:
 - If no callback is given, the request is synchronous and blocks in `vwait` until a reply is received.
-The reply is list containing the return value and address to acknowledge received message.
-If no reply arrives within `timeout`, it raises an error "TIMEOUT".
+The reply is a list containing the return value and address to acknowledge the received message.
+If no reply arrives within `timeout`, it raises `ErrTimeout`.
 - If a callback is given, the call returns immediately, and when a reply is received or a timeout fires, the command prefix will be invoked from the event loop with 3 additional arguments: `timedOut` (equal to 1, if the request timed out), `message` and `ackAddr`, which is used to acknowledge received message in a way shown below.

-### jetStreamObjectName ack ackAddr
+### jetStreamObject ack ackAddr
-Acknowledge received message using `ackAddr` from [*jetStreamObjectName* **consume**](#jetStreamObjectName-consume) method.
-If message was not acknowledged it will be redelivered on next `consume` (depending on NATS server settings).
+Acknowledge the received message using `ackAddr` from [*jetStreamObject* **consume**](#jetStreamObjectName-consume) method.
+If the message is not acknowledged, it is redelivered on next `consume` (depending on NATS server settings).

-### jetStreamObjectName publish subject message ?-timeout ms? ?-callback cmdPrefix?
+### jetStreamObject publish subject message ?-timeout ms? ?-callback cmdPrefix?
-Publish `message` to [stream](https://docs.nats.io/jetstream/concepts/streams) on specified `subject` and wait for acknowledgement. `timeout` and `cmdPrefix` have similar meaning as in `request` method.
-If no stream exists on specified `subject` method will be stuck waiting.
+Publish `message` to a [stream](https://docs.nats.io/jetstream/concepts/streams) on the specified `subject` and wait for acknowledgement. `timeout` and `cmdPrefix` have similar meaning as in `request` method.
+If no stream exists on specified `subject`, the call will be blocked waiting.
-- In synchronous version method returns response from server as dict containing `stream`, `seq` and optionally `duplicate` keys.
-Can also throw `NATS ErrResponse` if NATS server passed error response.
+- In synchronous version the method returns a response from server as a dict containing `stream`, `seq` and optionally `duplicate` keys.
+If NATS server returned an error response, it raises `ErrResponse`.
 - In asynchronous version `cmdPrefix` callback is called with 3 additional arguments: `timedOut` (equal to 1, if the request timed out), `info` and `error`.
-If `error` is not empty it is dict containing `type` and `error` keys sended from NATS server, otherwise `info` contains information passed from NATS server in dict form: `stream`, `seq` and optionally `duplicate`.
+If `error` is not empty, it is a dict containing `type` and `error` keys sent by NATS server, otherwise `info` contains information passed from NATS server as a dict with keys: `stream`, `seq` and optionally `duplicate`.

 ## Error handling
 Error codes are similar to those from the nats.go client as much as possible.
 A few additional error codes provide more information about failed connection attempts to the NATS server: ErrBrokenSocket, ErrTLS, ErrConnectionRefused.